nova3ris/Pearl-Loading-Bot/README.md

 - **Pathfinding**: Uses the `mineflayer-pathfinder` plugin to navigate the world.
 - **Command Handling**: Processes commands received via whisper messages from whitelisted users.
 - **Auto Reconnect**: If the bot gets disconnected it will automatically reconnect.
+- **Discord Bot**: It can be partially controlled by a discord bot, it also logs commands from users.

 ## Installation
 ### Requirements